erodola/ML-s2-2024/README.md

 ## Past exams 📑

-You can find some example sheets of past written exams in this [Google Drive folder](https://drive.google.com/drive/folders/1GwyIw-6SqTEHHtjYCjcNogL7xa6ifeHj)
+You can find all past written exams in this [Google Drive folder](https://drive.google.com/drive/folders/1GwyIw-6SqTEHHtjYCjcNogL7xa6ifeHj)

 ## Lectures 🗣️